Posted by Matt on 6/6/2022 to Previously Recorded - YouTube Lives

 Did you know that you can make full glitter and rhinestone tumblers using your vinyl cutter?

-The Rhinestone World has made templates for various popular tumblers and created a great way to make these stunning tumblers in a fraction of the time it would take to hand-crystallize a tumbler!
-In this Video our team of experts will walk you through the steps of creating your first rhinestone tumbler using hotfix rhinestones, Siser glitter HTV and Colorspark HTV Anything.
+The Rhinestone World has made templates for various popular tumblers and created a great way to make these stunning tumblers in a fraction of the time it would take to hand-crystallize one!
+In this video, Matt from The Rhinestone World , teaches the steps for creating your first rhinestone tumbler using hotfix rhinestones, Siser glitter HTV and Colorspark HTV Anything.
 One of the neat things about using our HTV Anything decal material is that you can break some of the typical rules for using glitter htv and rhinestones.
 Not only can you layer glitter on top of glitter htv with these decals or wraps, you can layer hotfix rhinestones on them, as well!
 Do NOT layer glitter htv or rhinestones on top of htv when decorating apparel.

-First, let's prep your rhinestone transfer!
+First, let's prep your rhinestone transfer.
 Cut the rhinestone design into the Magic Flock Template material with your vinyl cutter.
-The Rhinestone World has even created CRAFTER Files for Cricut users, so the files will upload faster to Design Space!
+The Rhinestone World has even created CRAFTER Files for Cricut users, so the files will upload faster to Design Space.
 The Magic Flock has a fuzzy surface and sticky back, which keeps the rhinestones from slipping underneath as you brush them into the template.
+Peel the protective paper backing off of your Magic Flock and stick the template material directly to your sticky cutting mat.
+This helps weed out the tiny dots after your template is finished cutting.
 Most of our wraps are designed using ss10 hotfix rhinestones.
-When cutting rhinestone templates, we size the ss10 rhinestones to .135" to facilitate the ease of brushing in rhinestones to the template.
+When cutting rhinestone templates, we size the ss10 rhinestones to .135" to make brushing the hotfix rhinestones into the transfer easier.
 The Hot-Fix Korean 5A Low Lead SS10 Rhinestones are an excellent introductory level rhinestone while the Hot-Fix Diamond Cut SS10 Rhinestones have superior facets and sparkle!
 Place your cut Magic Flock template sticky side down onto a hard work surface.
 A dry-erase board, portable chalkboard or even a large desk all work great!
 Pour a large quantity of rhinestones onto your template.
 A good rule of thumb is to use more rhinestones that you'll need for the design.
 The reason for this is the extra rhinestones help flip the rhinestones right side up in your template as you brush them into the template.
 Using a painting edger like the Rhinestone Brush - Monster, brush in large, gentle circles to get the rhinestones into the template.
 Any time you see rhinestones flipped over or empty spaces in the template, simply brush a small pile of rhinestones over the top to fill the holes and flip the rhinestones right side up.
 After you have filled all of the holes in the rhinestone template, use straight brush strokes to remove the excess stones from the surface of the template and to clear the area around the template.
-You can easily brush the rhinestones into a funnel or use the TRW Magic Scoop to help scoop up the excess rhinestones and easily pour them back into their container.
+You can brush the rhinestones into a funnel or use the TRW Magic Scoop to help scoop up the excess rhinestones and easily pour them back into their container.

 Remove the white, textured backing from the Acrylic Rhinestone Hot-Fix Transfer Tape 12" and hold the tape in a large U shape over your rhinestone design.
 The best advice for applying the Acrylic hotfix tape is to commit to picking up the rhinestones.
 In one straight, swift motion, lower the U directly down on top of your rhinestone template.
 Press down firmly and rub your hands across the surface of the tape, to adhere the rhinestones to the sticky surface.
 Lift one edge of the tape and start pulling it back, lifting the rhinestones with it.
 If you see any rhinestones still in the template, simply lower the tape back down, press on the rhinestones with your thumb and you'll almost hear a 'click' as they adhere to the tape.
 Lift the tape with all of your rhinestones securely attached and replace on the white textured protective backing until you are ready to press to your item--in this instance, the glitter htv and HTV Anything wrap.